GPT can be used as a translation provider in Smartling.

 Setting up GPT as a translation provider

-- Select the GPT model which you would like to use.
+- Under GPT model, select the GPT model which you would like to use.

 - Example: gpt-3.5-turbo